 - I’d like to graduate with Honors—how do I do that?

 To graduate with Honors you must have a GPA of 3.5 in all upper-division coursework.
 To graduate with High or Highest honors you must also complete an Honors Thesis while enrolled in WST4970.
 You cannot enroll in WST4970 yourself; the UGC in WST will enroll you when you have successfully completed your Application to Graduate With Honors (PDF).
 What constitutes an Honors Thesis, the timeline for completion and submission, and the criteria for the different levels of honors (high, highest) is spelled out in the “Guidelines for Graduating with Honors in Women’s Studies (PDF).”
 The Application must be completed by the student and signed by the Thesis Advisor and the Thesis Second Reader and submitted to the UGC by the third week of the term in which you are registered for WST4970.

 - I volunteer at a local agency that deals with gender issues.
 Can I get internship credit for that?

 It is possible.
-If the agency has not offered internships before, your supervisor will need to complete the Prospective Internship Provider Questionnaire.
+If the agency has not offered internships before, your supervisor will need to complete the Prospective Internship Provider Questionnaire (PDF).
 This asks the organization for some basic information about their internship position, and gives them some University guidelines to follow.
-In addition to having them complete that form, you will need to complete the CWSGR Application for Internship, and get appropriate signatures.
+In addition to having them complete that form, you will need to complete the CWSGR Application for Internship (PDF), and get appropriate signatures.
 Look at the forms and contact the UGC if you have further questions.